desmos-labs/desmos/docs/architecture/adr-019-subspace-post-moving.md

 ## Decision

 We will implement a new handler that allows users to move their own posts through a message.
+Here are the upcoming changes:

-## `Msg` Service
+### `Msg` Service

-In order to enable users to move their own posts, we will need to implement a new message.

 ```proto
 service Msg {